1300 088 065

 By applying with the right bank and working with a specialist Mortgage Broker like Hunter Galloway, you’ll have a much higher chance of getting your loan approved.
 We work with several banks that understand contractor income and can find you competitive interest rates in the current market.

-But with that being said, how do you get a home loan on contractor income?
+But how do you get a home loan on contractor income?

 Different types of contractors face distinct challenges when applying for a home loan.
 Let’s break down the main categories:

-• 2.
-Casual contractors: Working on a more flexible basis, casual contractors may face more scrutiny due to the perceived instability of their income.
+• Casual contractors: Working more flexibly, casual contractors may face more scrutiny due to the perceived instability of their income.

 Understanding which category you fall into can help you prepare the right documentation and approach lenders who are more likely to view your situation favourably.